roycetech/anki.md/README.md

 ## Setup

-Set environment variables for:
+Set environment variables in .env

-- `ANKI_FOLDER` should point to where the cards sources are.

-And optionally when uploading to nexus:

-- `ANKI_USERNAME`
-- `ANKI_PASSWORD`
+### Ruby version

-Use Ruby version 2.4 as 2.3 seems to throw an exception around `match` method improperly used.
+Use at least 2.4 as 2.3 throws an exception around `match` method being improperly used.

 ## Running

-Go to the folder /bin and each file there are scripts that can be run individually.
+See Rakefile for complete list of commands.

 ### Notable Codes